The image shows

 carve Ivory soap and sanding Red Recursion.

 I’ve been carving

 Mom and I carved Ivory soap on the

 back porch and saved the shavings for the

 giraffes, snakes, flowers – all kinds of things, but

 I couldn’t control the paring knife and was in such

 a rush that I often either broke the soap or cut

-myself and all I could carve round things
+myself.
+All I could carve were round things

 like bears that took hindsight and